Local and Global Analysis of Semilinear Heat Equations with Hardy Potential on Stratified Lie Groups: Introduction

 \section{Introduction}

-H\"{o}rmander's operators are being studied actively for more than half a century.
-Many partial differential equations, for example- Kolmogorov-Fokker-Planck equations and the equations determining Brownian motion in periodic potentials, may be written using such operators \cite{BaramantiBook}.
+H\"{o}rmander's operators are being studied actively for more than half a century now.
+Various partial differential equations, for instance- Kolmogorov-Fokker-Planck equations and the equations determining Brownian motion in periodic potentials, may be written using such operators \cite{BaramantiBook}.
 The so-called lifting technique from \cite{RothschildStein} enables in simplifying the study of these operators by focusing on the analysis of a hypoelliptic operator, the sub-Laplacian.
 In this technique, one locally approximates a H\"{o}rmander's sum of square operator with a sub-Laplacian on a higher dimensional free stratified Lie group.
-Ever since the inception of this technique, the study of partial differential equations on stratified Lie groups became an active area of research.
+Ever since the inception of this technique, the study of partial differential equations on stratified Lie groups have become an active area of research.

 Let $\G$ be a stratified Lie group with homogeneous dimension $Q$.
 Assume that $Q \geq 3$, so the classical cases of the abelian groups $\R$ and $\R^2$ are omitted.
 For the $\Delta_\G$-gauge $d$, except in \Cref{Conjecture} where $d$ is assumed to be a cc-distance, we study the impact of the Hardy potential $\frac{\left| \nabla_\G d(x) \right|^2}{d(x)^2}$ on the problem we studied in \cite{SuraganTalwar2}.
-Precisely, for the self-adjoint and hypoelliptic sum of squares operator and $p > 1$, we consider the semilinear subelliptic problem
+A similar study involving the Hardy potential is made for parabolic equation recently \cite{AbdellaouiSiclariPrimo}.
+More precisely, for the self-adjoint and hypoelliptic sum of squares operator and $p > 1$, we consider the semilinear subelliptic problem

-where $\lambda > 0$ and $u \geq 0$.
+where $\lambda > 0$ and $f,u \geq 0$.
 Our aim is to find those conditions on the scalar $\lambda$ and the exponent $p$ which guarantee the existence and non-existence of, both, local and global in time weak solutions.
-For this, we derive an equivalent problem (see \ref{MainProblem2}) involving appropriate weighted spaces and then use the results available with this new setting.
+For this, we derive an equivalent problem (see \ref{MainProblem2}) posed on appropriate weighted spaces and then use the results available with this new setting.
+This approach provides insight on why weighted blow up is observed for weak solutions of certain semilinear heat equations with Hardy potential.